 In this article, we take a look at why some basements need a dehumidifier and why they might be especially necessary at certain times of the year.
 In addition, we take a look at the reasons why you might consider using a dehumidifier depending on where you happen to live, as some areas are more naturally prone to experiencing high humidity than others.
 This can result in condensation and damp patches forming in areas that are sometimes difficult to ventilate, such as basements.

-While dehumidifiers are a great way to remove mold from a basement (opens in new tab), it doesn't necessarily mean that a dehumidifier in a basement will help upstairs (opens in new tab).
+While the best dehumidifiers are a great way to remove mold from a basement (opens in new tab), it doesn't necessarily mean that a dehumidifier in a basement will help upstairs (opens in new tab).
 However, there are still plenty of health benefits for using a dehumidifier in your basement.

 Do basements need a dehumidifier?